ldragonfly/dotfiles-1/Readme.md

 ## Supported Environment
 One of the followings
-* Windows 10, version 1709 or later with WSL enabled
+* Windows 10, version 1709 or later with WSL-ubuntu enabled
 * Ubuntu 16.04 or later
 * Arch linux